Skip to main content

 BLM Monuments: The Best Free Camping Opportunity in the West

-Grand Staircase-Escalante (Utah) is perhaps the archetype — a sprawling, remote stretch of canyon country with essentially no developed campgrounds.
-What you get instead: a handful of primitive sites and vast dispersed camping across spectacular redrock terrain.
-Vermilion Cliffs National Monument (Utah/Arizona border) offers similar conditions near the Utah Strip.
+Grand Staircase-Escalante (Utah) is perhaps the archetype — a sprawling stretch of canyon country with essentially no developed campgrounds, a handful of primitive sites, and vast dispersed camping across spectacular redrock terrain.
+Vermilion Cliffs National Monument (Utah/Arizona border) offers similar conditions near the Utah Strip, with proximity to Coyote Buttes if you score a permit.

 Bears Ears National Monument spans two units — Cedar Mesa and Elk Ridge — with extensive dispersed camping on BLM and USFS land.
-The pattern across large western BLM monuments is consistent: de facto boondocking destinations with world-class scenery and almost no one around.
-Dispersed camping in most of these areas is free under standard 14-day public land rules; the America the Beautiful pass covers developed fee sites but not dispersed sites.
+These large western BLM monuments share a defining characteristic: de facto boondocking destinations with world-class scenery and almost no one around.
+Dispersed camping in most of these areas is free under standard public land rules, though stay limits and specific restrictions vary by monument — always verify with the local BLM field office before settling in.
+The America the Beautiful pass covers developed fee sites but not dispersed sites.

 NPS-Managed Monument Standouts

-Chiricahua National Monument (Arizona): The "Wonderland of Rocks" in southeastern Arizona is one of the most spectacular landscapes almost no one visits.
-The single developed campground (typically around 25 sites, often first-come/first-served — confirm current fees and availability at recreation.gov before you go) fills only occasionally even in peak season.
-The 8-mile Bonita Canyon Drive winds through extraordinary rhyolite formations tucked into a sky island range that tops out near 9,800 feet.
+Chiricahua National Monument (Arizona): This "Wonderland of Rocks" in southeastern Arizona is one of the most spectacular landscapes almost no one visits.
+The single developed campground (confirm current fees and site availability at recreation.gov before you go) rarely fills even in peak season.
+Bonita Canyon Drive winds through extraordinary rhyolite formations tucked into a sky island range that tops out near 9,800 feet — the kind of scenery that would be famous if it were 200 miles north in Utah.
+Hookups are limited, so arrive with a full fresh tank.

 Planning Essentials for Monument Trips

-Management status determines what's allowed: BLM monuments almost always permit dispersed camping under standard 14-day rules; NPS monuments follow national park rules — designated campgrounds only, no dispersed camping.
+Management status determines what's allowed: BLM monuments almost always permit dispersed camping under standard public land rules; NPS monuments follow national park rules — designated campgrounds only, no dispersed camping.
 Check monument-specific regulations at recreation.gov and the managing agency's website before your trip.

 Ready to Plan Your Trip?